Are Yoga Mats Made of EVA Foam? Choosing the Right Surface

 The Importance of Practice-Tested Quality

-We have spent nearly 40 years listening to teachers and students talk about what they need from their equipment.
-We have learned that while trends in materials change, the need for reliability does not.
-A mat that bunches up under your feet or loses its cushion after three months is a distraction from the mindfulness yoga is meant to cultivate.
+At Hugger Mugger, we have spent nearly 40 years listening to teachers and students to understand what they need from their equipment.
+While material trends change, the need for reliability does not.
+Our commitment is to provide tools that stand up to the rigors of daily practice and support your mindfulness journey.

 Conclusion